 To mark the graduation of the Class of 2022, Marketing & Communications is profiling several students who were nominated by staff and faculty for their contributions to the University and their potential to make a difference after graduation.
 For more information about 2022 commencement exercises, please click here.

-Mohammed Harhara was a senior in high school when his family decided to move more than 6,500 miles from their Saudi Arabian home to the small Detroit suburb of Melvindale, in 2014.
+Mohammed Harhara was a senior in high school when he moved more than 6,500 miles from his home in Saudi Arabia, it was just the first step that led him to Detroit Mercy. in his journey home to the small Detroit suburb of Melvindale, in 2014.